gabjou/gabjou.github.io/_posts/2022-08-01-Combine satellite images and weather forecast for automatic bloom efflorescence detection.md

 <figure>
   <img
   src="/assets/project_bepsia/figures/latentspace.png"
+  alt="2D representation of the latent spaces of the meteorological field sets of the training and validation datasets used by the CNN for predicting cyanobacterial blooms."
   >
   <em>Figure (6) - 2D representation of the latent spaces of the meteorological field sets of the training and validation datasets used by the CNN for predicting cyanobacterial blooms.</em>
 </figure>